tomminux/f5-udf-linux-jumphost/README.md

-# f5-udf-linux-jumphost
+# f5-udf-rancher-server
-Ansible playbook to install linux-jumphost in UDF Environment
+Ansible playbook to install and manage a Linux Jumphost with KDE Plasma